A Few of My Favorite Things

-This summer's new street game is admiring girls' beautiful bright scarlet or pink toenails gripping flip-flops or ersatz S&M sandals.
+this summer's new street game is admiring girls' beautiful bright scarlet or pink toenails gripping flip-flops or ersatz s and m sandals.

 my shortcut to madison avenue, my most beloved walking street, is through crate and barrel at 59th where i scoop up utterly simple white chili bowls ($4 each) for cereal, stews, soup or dessert.

 over the years i've scored six black label armani jackets (for under $200 each and one couture issaye miyake for $85) at encore and bis, two second-floor resale stores on madison at 84th.

 i love visiting marjorie warren's cool, relaxed and exotic clothing store at 88th. although marjorie disagrees, i think her east side location is anomalous with its sales rack of $25 treasures. marjorie may be the only person in manhattan with a stash of divine flax clothes. (i hear you can buy flax linen and cotton skirts with elastic waistbands in woodstock.) easy wearing, yet office friendly, they are my uniform.

 saturdays i rush downtown where i grin, almost turning in circles, at the cornucopia of wholesale-priced plants and organic vegetables in the union square farmers' market. bright butterscotch yellow black-eyed susans, blue hydrangeas and red daisies, as well as yellow, orange and white carrots. it's a lot easier than commuting two hours upstate and sleeping on a friend's mildewy mattress to eat just-picked country produce.